“If you wish to travel far and fast, travel light. Take off all your envies, jealousies, unforgiveness, selfishness, and fears.”

 Flying Air France from Charles de Gaulle to Italy Joelle had two checked bags.
 She had barely ten kilos in one bag.
 The gate agent was so friendly when she checked in.
 They took her bags.
 No one said one word about weighing her carry-on items.
 Joelle went to security and as she approached the head of the long line an Air France person was there weighing economy passengers carry-on.

-1. Why do we prefer to have carry-on rollers?
+Why do we prefer to have carry-on rollers?
 Hauling things on your back and shoulders is not healthy or wise.
 If you have long layovers, it could seriously hinder your movements.
 Joelle has had multiple shoulder surgeries, so trust us, this comes from personal knowledge.
 A roller can take all items, even your backpack, off your body.
 You can drape your jacket and neck pillow off of it.
-It also makes a nice leg rest for long layovers.
+It also provides nice leg rest for long layovers.
 And if you do some after-security shopping, it comes in quite handy to avoid carrying shopping bags with you.

-2. If you are flying economy, many international airlines have a weight limit for carry-on.
-This will not be easy for you if you have laptops and heavy camera equipment.
-All of a sudden, all those essential items you should not separate from you will be forced to.
 If there is more than one in your group, spread the weight before heading to the airport.
 Don’t have one person carry the laptop, camera, and all the paperwork.
-The airlines can make quite a bit of extra income this way too.
+The airlines can make quite a bit of extra income this way, too.
 Joelle’s Air France story still leaves a bad taste in her mouth.
 Check out the sidebar story.
+Also, carry a hand scale with you so you know what your carry-on weighs.

-To Those Who Pack Lite
+To Those Who Pack Light

 Interested in the Best Travel Cards in the industry?
 It is how we get most of our hotels for FREE!
 Check out our post on Travel credit cards.